 There is a lot more!
 I must confess that I haven’t always carried the message of Christ in my life, but I am going to keep trying.

-I believe that hate is fueled when see others as different from ourselves.
-We feel they are better off than we are or we are better than they are.
+I believe that hate is fueled when we see others as different from ourselves.
+We might believe they have it better than we do or that we are better than they are.
 We think our religious views are the only ones with merit.
-We believe the color of our skin or our gender or sexual orientation makes us superior to others.
+We believe the color of our skin, our gender, or sexual orientation makes us superior to others.
 When we see people as a race, gender, sexual orientation, religion, it is easier to hate because we no longer see the essence or soul of that human being.

 Maybe next year it will be older white women with blue eyes.
 Sound preposterous?
 Couldn’t happen?
 Are you sure?
 No one ever imaged hated so deep it could kill almost 6 million Jewish men, women, and children.
 No one believed a person could hate enough to walk into a church and kill people in prayers.
 No one wants to believe a single shooter hated enough to kill and injury close to 100 people.

 And love is love is love is love is love is love is love is love cannot be killed or swept aside.
 Lin-Manuel Miranda 2016

 I write about church and faith quite often.
 If you have followed my blog or read any of these posts, you might recall that church and I have had a challenging relationship over the years.
 (You can find these posts under the Faith tab on the blog.)
 I only returned to traditional church about six or seven years ago.
 I church shopped for a while before I found a place to stay for a while.
 I was part of this church for about five years, however just a few weeks ago, the congregation voted to disband and close the church.
 I won’t go into the reasons since this blog isn’t about that.
 It did however create the need opportunity to visit churches over the past couple of months.